D.C.'s top prosecutor says Capitol riot investigation is far from over

 “We know that there were ... probably somewhere around 2,000 people, depending on how you count it, who were in a restricted area” of the Capitol as the mayhem unfolded, Graves said.
 “Now, how much we’ll be able to identify the individuals who have yet to be identified, we’ll just have to see.”

-In a written update early , the office said the FBI is trying to identify more than 350 people “believed to have committed violent acts on the Capitol grounds, including over 250 who assaulted police officers.”
+In a written update early this month, the office said the FBI is trying to identify more than 350 people “believed to have committed violent acts on the Capitol grounds, including over 250 who assaulted police officers.”

 Congress could reach an omnibus spending deal soon that would allow the U.S. attorney’s office to hire more people “who would work exclusively” on Jan.
 6 cases in a reorganized, stand-alone “Capitol siege section,” Graves said.
 Senate and House appropriators have voted to fund much of a Biden-requested budget increase for the Justice Department that would to add up to 100 positions and 60 prosecutors to work on countering domestic terrorism.
 The department said that would include the surge in cases from the Capitol attack.